 Did you know that when you connect to a Wi-Fi network, your Mac 'remembers' that network forever?
 That's handy if it's a network that you regularly use, like one at the office or in college.
 Although open Wi-Fi hotspots are not exactly secure — your data may get intercepted while you're browsing the web.
 If you have connected to insecure networks in the past and are within range of them in the future, your Mac will try to connect to them.
 So, it's a good idea to remove old Wi-Fi networks.
 You can do it manually, but if there are lots of them, it's much easier to use CleanMyMac to do it.
 Here's how.

-2. Click Scan and then select Wi-Fi Networks.
+- Click Scan > Manage Privacy Items > Privacy and then select Wi-Fi Networks.

-3. Click the arrow next to Open Networks to display the networks, then the checkbox next to it to select them all.
+- Click the arrow next to Open Networks to display the networks and select them all.

 6. Reinstall macOS Ventura